Homemade Whipped Cream

 If you do find yourself with overbeaten whipped cream, add in another tablespoon or so of cream to help smooth it out.

-Serve your homemade whipped cream immediately.
+Serve your small batch whipped cream immediately.
 However, you can refrigerate it for up to 2 days.
 The longer it sits, the more it’ll deflate but will still be delicious.

 You can also re-whip deflated cream to put more air back into it.
 Be careful you don’t overwhip it into butter.